-Prerequisite: SPAN 001, or SPAN 0015, or SPAN 032, or SPAN 062M with a grade of C or better.
-Not open for credit to students who have received credit for SPAN 002, SPAN 0025, or SPAN 063M.
-Continuation of Spanish 001 (or Spanish 032), presenting the fundamentals of Spanish (listening, speaking, reading, writing and culture), with increased emphasis on writing and continued stress on language production, pronunciation, grammar, syntax, acquisition of a practical vocabulary, and exposure to the Hispanic culture.
+Prerequisite: A minimum grade of C in SPAN 001, SPAN 001S, SPA 032, or SPAN 062M.
+Continuation of SPAN 1 (or SPAN 32), presenting the fundamentals of Spanish (listening, speaking, reading, writing and culture), with increased emphasis on writing and continued stress on language production, pronunciation, grammar, syntax, acquisition of a practical vocabulary, and exposure to the Hispanic culture.
 Exams, quizzes, written assignments and completion of the activities manual will be used to evaluate student progress.
+Not open to students who have received credit for SPAN 002 SPAN 002S, or SPAN 063M.
 Three hours lecture.